Deploy an Application

 users could lose data.

-Cloud Foundry uploads all app files except version control files with
+Cloud Foundry uploads all app files except version control files and

 To exclude other files from upload, specify them in a

 For more information, see the Ignore Unnecessary Files When Pushing section of the Considerations for Designing and Running an Application in the Cloud topic.